 Afterwards, Sakamoto and Takatani would go on to create many more installations together, reflecting the state of the world.
 In water state 1 (2013), for instance, water droplets represent nature and the climate, serving to raise awareness of people’s living environment.
 TIME can be seen as a spiritual successor to LIFE.
-It’s an opera without libretto once again, eschewing words completely this time, in which humankind and nature are central.
+It’s an opera without libretto once again, in which humankind and nature are central.
 Takatani designed a set where water (once more) plays a leading role and where endless reflections mirror the complexity and experience of time live, looking back and forwards.

 Sakamoto was first exposed to traditional Japanese Noh theatre late in life.
 The genre wasn’t very popular during his youth and was deemed too old-fashioned for the modern age.
 But when he was almost fifty, the internationally successful composer began to explore it anyway.
 There was a clear link with the ideas about music Sakamoto had himself developed at that point: ‘There’s no conductor for the music in Noh theatre, and each musician plays at his or her own tempo.
 Additionally, everyday sounds - like raindrops - and the sounds of musical instruments are essentially treated the same way.
 This gives tremendous freedom.
 It’s in line with my own ideas about music and helped further develop my ideas’.
 This form of theatre was a major inspiration for his album async and now for TIME as well.